frogsfrogs/frogsfrogs.github.io/flash-book.md

 [![knots](/images/flash/9.jpg)](https://frogsfrogs.github.io/images/flash/9.jpg)
 Lucky Knots
 Will tattoo these designs once in lines, once in color.
+Please specify in the booking form if you want linework only, or color.
 Larger sizing preferred.
 -> Please read <a href="/red-seal">this note</a> before requesting <-
 = #9: 9 inches tall or larger. available.